• Skip to main content

 Qualifications:

-Properly licensed to teach Science by MDE.
+Properly licensed to teach in ECSE by MDE.

 Experience working in a multi cultural setting and with diverse groups of people preferred.